Sundays and Cybèle: Cast

 Serge Bourguignon and writer Antoine Tudal make uncredited cameo appearances in the film as, respectively, the man on the horse and the painter in the park.

+Production

+The film director Serge Bourguignon was also asked to direct the film Rapture with Patricia Gozzi, but he said that he didn't want to do it.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, 55% of 11 critics' reviews of the film are positive, with an average rating of 6.3/10.

 Awards and nominations

 Sundays and Cybele won the award for Best Foreign Language Film at the 35th Academy Awards, held in 1963; it was nominated for Best Adapted Screenplay and Best Adapted Score the following year.